 The garden has a wide range of colourful plants, many of which attract butterflies and bees.
 I coveted the wonderful dahlias!

-If you would like to visit, the garden at Pont Faen House is open again for the National Garden Scheme this weekend (15th – 16th August), Wednesday 19th August and Saturday 29th August 2020.
-Tickets need to be booked in advance so you can enjoy a socially distanced visit.
-Tickets cost £4 for adults and children go free.
-All funds raised will go to the Help Support Our Nurses campaign.
+If you would like to visit, the garden at Pont Faen House is open again for the National Garden Scheme in 2021.
+Tickets currently need to be booked in advance so you can enjoy a socially distanced visit.